AjayMT/nodenet/README.md

 ## 'node-based'?
 (No, I don't mean [node.js](http://nodejs.org).)

 nodenet is centered around **nodes** rather than clients and servers.
-Each node is bound to a port and can connect to an arbitrary number of other nodes.
-The network itself is built on top of TCP (although I will probably move it to UDP in the near future).
+Each node is bound to a port and can connect to an arbitrary number of other nodes, and all of them can exchange messages in the form of 'events'.
+The network itself is built on top of UDP.

 ## TODO
 - docs